Nlytn/AppSec-Writeups/OverTheWire/Natas1.md

 ## Step 3: Lessons Learned
 - Seriously, don't keep secrets in your source code.
 - There are many ways to slice an onion.
-If the source code is accessible, then even a shocking amount of information can be gleaned.
+If the source code is accessible, then a shocking amount of information can be gleaned.

 ---